2023 Solar Incentives Guide for Norfolk, NE - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 The phrase "solar incentives" includes a wide range of financial incentives designed to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-You might qualify for different kinds of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of Nebraska and others from the federal government.
-You might qualify for any of the following types of solar incentives:
+You may qualify for different kinds of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the Nebraska government and others from the federal government.
+Some broad categories of solar incentives include:

 Best Technology